Return to Koh Chang Beaches

 From the mountain viewpoint

 At the foot of the hill at this northern end, the luxury resort KC Grande dominates the immediate surroundings with its buildings on both side of the road and staff lodgings winding back up the hill.
-A couple of cheaper smaller guesthouses, Jinda, Arunee and Palm Garden Hotel among them, can be found opposite.
+A couple of cheaper smaller guesthouses, A La Maison (formerly Jinda), Arunee, Palm Garden Hotel and Mountain Jungalows, mong them, can be found opposite.
 To the left of the 7-11, one of several to be found in White Sand Beach, a concrete walkway gives public access to the sea.

 Taking the walkway down onto the sand brings you out in the middle of the beach, a world apart from the busy Koh Chang street just a few metres away.
 It’s a wonderful sight, with powder white sand stretching far into the distance in both directions, blue shallow waters ahead and jungle covered cliffs looking down on the northern peninsula.